pharo-graphics/Bloc/src/Bloc-Examples.package/BlTransformationExamples.class/README.md

-I contains examples of how to apply different trnsformations on visual elements (e.g. scale, rotation, translation)
+I contain examples of how to apply different transformations on visual elements (e.g. scale, rotation, translation)